Aligning Diversity Initiatives with Business Strategy in 2025

 For instance, revisiting your recruitment strategies to ensure they attract diverse candidates can have a direct impact on your talent pipeline.
 Companies that adopt inclusive hiring practices increase their likelihood of hiring the best talent while improving their diversity metrics.

-4. Holding Leadership Accountable
+4. Hold Leadership Accountable

 A successful DEI strategy requires buy-in from leadership.
 Executives and senior management should be held accountable for driving DEI efforts within the organization.
 This could involve including DEI-related metrics in their performance reviews or having them publicly commit to diversity goals.